 Then lay them on moist succulent potting soil.
 Water only once a week, and watch a brand new baby succulent grow at the tip of each leaf.

-Once the original leaf withers and dies, you’re ready to tuck your new succulents into soil of their own and start all over again!
+Once the original leaf withers and dies, tuck your new succulents into soil of their own and start all over again!

 For more tips on planting succulents indoors, watch this video.